 If a turnkey build-out is negotiated, the tenant must provide specific plans, cost estimates, and required timelines.
 A turnkey arrangement may give the landlord some control over the final finish of the space.
 But the tenant should be specific about the quality of work and materials they desire.
 The tenant’s negotiation also should take into consideration how the cost of a landlord-provided build-out will be reflected in their lease rate.

 Building owners should examine the tenant’s preliminary pricing plan to ensure that the projected construction and installation costs are acceptable.
-The pricing plan also will show specific items such as walls, doors, millwork, and electrical outlets, and provide details about finishes, as well as notes on the plumbing required for break rooms or coffee bars.
-The plan also can cover other miscellaneous notes required for the proposed construction.
+The pricing plan also should show specific items such as walls, doors, millwork, and electrical outlets.
+Plans will provide details about finishes as well as notes on the plumbing required for break rooms or coffee bars, as well as other miscellaneous notes required for the proposed construction.

-If the landlord approves the pricing plan, it is then shared with at least three general contractors experienced with office build-out construction to obtain preliminary pricing for the proposed project.
+If the landlord approves the pricing plan, at least three general contractors experienced with office build-out construction will review the plan and offer preliminary proposals.

 Once the landlord accepts the preliminary construction pricing, the build-out moves forward.
 However, if the landlord thinks the proposed costs are too high, the parties can engage in additional negotiations.
 At this point, the tenant may continue to negotiate or walk away from the deal.
-If an agreement is reached, the owner will authorize moving to the step of creating detailed construction drawings.
+When both parties reach an agreement, the owner will authorize moving forward to creating detailed construction drawings.

 Turnkey build-outs are a good option for leasing less than 10,000 square feet of space.
 The turnkey option also is beneficial for tenants with short-term leases, since they have no leverage to negotiate for a larger tenant improvement allowance.